 This handbook is intended to be a comprehensive document for team members, families, the FIRST community, and the public in general of how Team 972, Iron Claw, operates.
 It is intended to be as comprehensive as possible in regards to all our team policies and procedures, and enable transparency for all members to understand how we operate.
 This handbook is an open source document, and we welcome all people to view this and freely use any ideas presented herein as they see fit.
-Welcome!
+If you do directly use language contained in this manual, and you would like to cite us, we would appreciate that!